Climate change policy of California: SB 812 (2002)

 SB 812 was passed in 2014 requiring changes to the Department of Toxic Substance Controls permit approval for hazardous waste facilities including; requiring owners of a hazardous waste facility to submit both a Part A and Part B application for permit renewal at least 2 years before the expiration date of their current permit instead of only 6 months, and requires that the owner of a hazardous waste facility submit a written cost estimate associated with corrective action for hazardous waste under specified circumstances.

 SB 1383 (2016)

-SB 1383, officially named California's Short-Lived Climate Pollutant Reduction Law, was passed in 2016 by CA Governor Brown as an effort to reduce methane emissions released from decomposing organic waste.
+SB 1383, officially named California's Short-Lived Climate Pollutant Reduction Law, was passed in 2016 by Governor Brown as an effort to reduce methane emissions released from decomposing organic waste.
 Methane is one of four well-known short-lived climate pollutants.
 These are greenhouse gasses that have a shorter lifetime than carbon dioxide in the atmosphere, but have a substantially higher global warming potential than carbon dioxide.
-Specifically, methane is 28-34 times more potent than carbon dioxide.
+Specifically, methane is 28–34 times more potent than carbon dioxide.

 The new law regulates rates of organic waste disposal and food rescue.